Ralith/base-drafts/draft-ietf-quic-recovery.md

  SetLossDetectionTimer():
     // Don't arm timer if there are no ack-eliciting packets
     // in flight.
-    if (no ack-eliciting packets oustanding):
+    if (no ack-eliciting packets outstanding):
       loss_detection_timer.cancel()
       return